Rubusch/docker__vivado/README.md

 $ source ./download/env
 $ ./setup.sh
 ```
-First usage will end, w/o giving a prompt.
-It should display a message, though.
+Call setup.sh again now, if no workspace folder is setup, it will return without giving a prompt.
 ```
 $ ./setup.sh

-Preparing docker images - please re-run this script to enter the container image! setting up petalinux
+Preparing docker images - please re-run this script to enter the container image! setting up workspace
 READY.
 ```